[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 </system-reminder>

-Trigger Conditions:
+Trigger conditions:

-• Changes in TODO list status
+• TODO list status changes

 • Detection of specific operation patterns

-• Repeated occurrence of error patterns
+• Repeated error patterns

 • Security-related operations